lzhangbv/kfac_pytorch/README.md

 Distributed K-FAC Preconditioner in PyTorch using [Horovod](https://github.com/horovod/horovod) for communication.

 The KFAC code was originally forked from Greg Pauloski's [kfac-pytorch](https://github.com/gpauloski/kfac_pytorch).
-The CIFAR-10 and ImageNet-1k training scripts are modeled afer Horovod's example PyTorch training scripts.
+The CIFAR-10 and ImageNet-1k training scripts are modeled after Horovod's example PyTorch training scripts.
 The Transformer training script on Multi-30k was based on Yu-Hsiang Huang's [attention-is-all-you-need-pytorch](https://github.com/jadore801120/attention-is-all-you-need-pytorch), and the BERT training script on SQuAD was based on huggingface's [run-squad](https://github.com/huggingface/transformers/blob/main/examples/legacy/question-answering/run_squad.py).

 ## Install